Can Coffee Decrease Your Risk of Skin Cancer?

 Now if you drink coffee, do not think that you can stop wearing sunscreen and be protected from the sun’s harmful rays because that is not the case.
 It is still important to apply sunscreen, wear protective clothing, and stay out of the sun if possible.
 Just add coffee on top of these things to decrease your risk of BCC even more.

 It is also important to go to your dermatologist regularly to make sure you do not have any suspicious or cancerous moles.
-Next Monday, May 7, is Melanoma Monday so in honor of that day book an appointment with your skin specialist and make sure to take care of your skin!
+May 6 was Melanoma Monday so in honor of that day book an appointment with your skin specialist and make sure to take care of your skin!